cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 ![frequency counts](/assets/images/juliamono/julia-frequencies.svg)

-The top 9 characters - “etanirsol” - are a good match for the typical English frequency count e.g. “etarionsh”.
-It's to be expected that parentheses make a very good showing, here.
+The top 9 characters - “etanirsol” - are a good match for the typical English frequency count e.g. “etarionsh”. it’s to be expected that parentheses make a very good showing, here.

 Although over 3600 unique characters occur in the Julia documentation, about 3000 of them appear just once.
 All of them, except the emojis which aren’t in JuliaMono, could be plotted, but the long tail isn’t very interesting visually.